 Time LFO lets you control any MIDI parameter with polyrhythmic, groove-induced modulations.
-Or slave it to the Time sequencer to modulate parameters with the exact same swing peculiarities.
+Or Follow the Time sequencer to modulate parameters with the exact same swing peculiarities.

 Time LFO.CV outputs a control voltage through your audio interface to control your external analog hardware.
 The device also sends out a clock signal, so if you have sequencers with clock input TimeLFO.CV can send them groovey signals (Note that you will need an interface with DC-coupled outputs for proper operation).

 Integration with Push

 Time & Timbre can take over Push’s sequencer with a completely customized layout.
 The setup reimagines how to use the unit to build beats and trigger patterns.